Power Series Ring

 Note

-The recommended way to create a power series ring is using the factory function:
+The recommended way to create a power series ring is using the factory function which returns a new instance of the higher level PowerSeriesRing class with the ring generator:

 >>> from sympy.polys.series import power_series_ring